PulteGroup Inc (PHM) Shares Soar Above 1-Year High

-PulteGroup Inc (NYSE: PHM)’s stock price has soared by 0.65% in relation to previous closing price of $130.05.
-Nevertheless, the company has seen a loss of -2.39% in its stock price over the last five trading days. zacks.com reported 2025-09-22 that In the latest trading session, PulteGroup (PHM) closed at $129.24, marking a -2.02% move from the previous day.
+PulteGroup Inc (NYSE: PHM)’s stock price has plunge by 1.75%relation to previous closing price of $132.13.
+Nevertheless, the company has seen a 2.70% surge in its stock price over the last five trading sessions. barrons.com reported 2025-09-30 that Builders are sensitive to lumber pricing.
+But they are likely to weather the new tariffs, one analyst says.

 Is It Worth Investing in PulteGroup Inc (NYSE: PHM) Right Now?

-The price-to-earnings ratio for PulteGroup Inc (NYSE: PHM) is 9.79x, which is above its average ratio.
-Moreover, the 36-month beta value for PHM is 1.30.
-Analysts have varying opinions on the stock, with 6 analysts rating it as a “buy”, 2 as “overweight”, 6 as “hold”, and 0 as “sell”.
+PulteGroup Inc (NYSE: PHM) has a higher price-to-earnings ratio of 10.05x compared to its average ratio, The 36-month beta value for PHM is at 1.30.
+Analysts have varying views on the stock, with 6 analysts rating it as a “buy”, 2 rating it as “overweight”, 6 as “hold”, and 0 as “sell”.

 PHM’s Market Performance

-The stock of PulteGroup Inc (PHM) has seen a -2.39% decrease in the past week, with a -1.04% drop in the past month, and a 26.40% gain in the past quarter.
-The volatility ratio for the week is 2.40%, and the volatility levels for the past 30 days are at 2.58% for PHM.
-The simple moving average for the last 20 days is -2.55% for PHM’s stock, with a simple moving average of 17.70% for the last 200 days.
+The stock of PulteGroup Inc (PHM) has seen a 2.70% increase in the past week, with a 1.78% rise in the past month, and a 20.75% gain in the past quarter.
+The volatility ratio for the week is 2.42%, and the volatility levels for the past 30 days are at 2.77% for PHM.
+The simple moving average for the last 20 days is 0.10% for PHM stock, with a simple moving average of 20.73% for the last 200 days.

 Analysts’ Opinion of PHM